The annual tuition rate covers a normal load of 12 to 18 credit hours for the fall and spring semesters. May and summer terms are assessed separately.

-Students registered for fewer than 12 hours during a semester (part-time students) are billed at the hourly rate rather than the semester rate.
-In certain circumstances, qualified part-time students may be eligible for Federal Title IV Financial Aid.
+Students registered for fewer than 12 hours during a semester (part-time students) are billed at the per-credit hour rate rather than the semester rate.
+In certain circumstances, qualified part-time students may be eligible for financial aid Federal Title IV Aid or Tennessee Lottery Scholarship Aid.
 Maryville College Institutional Aid is not available to students registered for fewer than 12 hours.

 Students with credit account balances will receive a check from the Business Office.
 Maryville College follows Federal guidelines for the issuance of checks to students with Title IV credit balances.

 Information relating to the refund policy for withdrawing students is located in the Academic Matters, Withdrawal Procedures section of this handbook.
 Business Office and Financial Aid Office staff are available to assist students in financial planning.

 Students are required to pick up both work study and refund checks in the Business Office.
 Proper identification and a signature is required.
 It is the responsibility of each student to protect these payments, so if a student misplaces a check and a reissue is requested, a $31.00 stop payment fee will be assessed.
 We highly recommend that each student sign up for direct deposit for their work study checks.
 Unfortunately, direct deposit is not yet available for student refund payments.

 For more information or assistance concerning payment of fees, please contact personnel in the Business Office located in Fayerweather Hall, Rm 110 or by calling 865.981.8249 or 865.981.8147.